kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# JVM Libraries Do Not Need a "Kora Certification"
+## JVM Libraries Do Not Need a "Kora Certification" { #jvm-libraries-no-certification }

 There is no general requirement that a library be explicitly designed for Kora before it can be used.